samdze/godot-launcher/README.md

 You can rollback to the stock launcher running the "Switch Launcher" app.

 On other sbcs, start an X session executing compton and godot how it's done in .xinitrc.
 Also export the DISPLAY environment variable.
+Better documentation will be available in the future.

 ## Documentation
 On the GameShell, press Shift + Start at any time when an app is open to show the launcher widgets.<br>